dfinity/interface-spec/spec/index.md

     * `num_calls_total`: the total number of query and composite query methods evaluated on the canister,

-    * `num_instructions_total`: the total number of WebAssembly instructions executed during the evaluation of query and composite query methods and composite callbacks on the canister,
+    * `num_instructions_total`: the total number of WebAssembly instructions executed during the evaluation of query and composite query methods,

     * `request_payload_bytes_total`: the total number of query and composite query method payload bytes, and